shifoc/google/readme.md

 upload date: May 19, 2023
 version: 18.20.34
 version code: 1537856960
-changelog: for new features, look in the education section
+changelog: For new features, look for in-product education &amp; notifications sharing the feature and how to use it!
 ~~~

 Purchase app.
 Only needs to be done once per Google account: